AUSTRIA: The Princess Pts 1 & 2 - Parov Stelar

 He’s successful in creating a mood that makes you feel like you’re attending a Gatsby-esque party, but with a modern flavour.

 Parov Stelar’s style can be described as a mix of electro, jazz, pop and, of course, swing.
 It’s this unusual mish-mash of elements that make this the success it is.
 His style is so eclectic and there’s so much going on in each track that there’s probably something in this album for everyone.
 There are dance pop numbers like Sally’s Dance, Baska Brother, All Night and Jimmy’s Gang, there’s more ambient tracks like The Beach or Song for the Crickets.
-It’s not fully ambient I should specify, he never goes full Brian Eno, but they are slower, more contemplative songs.
+It’s not completely ambient I should specify, he never goes full Brian Eno, but there are slower, more contemplative songs.
 All Night is probably my favourite song on the album.
 It’s a short dance pop song that is just eminently re-listenable.

 It’s also an album that can work when listening to it attentively and closely, there’s plenty of interesting instrumentation that bears repeat and deep listens, but it’s also an album that sets a mood, a vibe, an atmosphere that can be left in the background.
 He’s successful in creating a mood that makes you feel like you’re attending a Gatsby-esque party, but with a modern flavour.
 It also works together, two albums as one.
 The first half is more contemplative, melancholic, the latter half more exuberant and energetic, though both sides of the album have a wide range of styles within them.
 It builds up to a high point in terms of energy around the start of the second half, and then it slowly starts to bring it in by the end.
 This is even reflected in the album artwork, part one has a pale grey colour palate, part two has a brash red colour palate.
 Furthermore, I am unable to tell how much of the album uses samples or original material, but lots of it to me feels original, and what must be sampled is integrated so well it never sticks out.